studenti-rs/help-center/src/content/docs/getting-started/introduction.md

 Make sure to read our Terms of Use to stay on top of your rights and obligations when using our Platform.

 More questions?
-Please reach out to our [Customer Support team](../support).
+Please reach out to our [Customer Support](../support) team.

-## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework